pepe033/PPro-Audio-Info-Export/README.md

 The file will be created in your %appdata% location under the name audio_info.txt

-This is just an edited version of [Adobe CEP Samples](https://github.com/Adobe-CEP/Samples/tree/master)
+This is just an edited version of PProPanel from [Adobe CEP Samples](https://github.com/Adobe-CEP/Samples/tree/master)

 To install, find your Program Files (x86), then Common Files, then Adobe, then CEP, and finally the extensions folder - downlad the code and throw the folder into the extensions directory